Vincent Law / Ergo Proxy

 - Really 700 Years Old: Ergo Proxy was responsible for the creation of the Romdeau dome, making him roughly a thousand years old.

 - Screw Destiny: Vincent decides to continue to live in the world after the re-population of the earth, despite the fact that Proxies are now no longer useful and will be killed when exposed to sunlight.
-It is implied in the final episode that Vincent has somehow changed his physical composition to survive.
+However, as a proxy created by Proxy One to withstand the weakness of UV light, he has no real way to die as a result of the sunlight.

 - Superpower Lottery: Ergo Proxy is essentially a demi-god possessing Super Strength, Super Speed, Nigh-Invulnerability, Shapeshifting, and Immortality.